An Actor Par Excellence: Five Roles Om Puri Cherished

 I have an interesting part even though it is the third most important role in the film.
 Mrityudand is about female power and featured three beautiful actresses Shabana Azmi, Madhuri Dixit and Shilpa Shirodkar.
 It was about how they connect and fight a feudal society.
 I agreed to do the film because I liked the story and sensed that Prakash Jha had the making of a powerful director, which is what happened.
 Heroines often agree to play secondary roles in male oriented stories, sometimes heroes also must agree to be a part of female-oriented films.

-(Bhawana Somaaya has been writing on cinema for 30 years and is the author of 12 books.)
+(Bhawana Somaaya has been writing on cinema for over 30 years and is the author of 12 books.)

 (The Quint is now on WhatsApp.
 To receive handpicked stories on topics you care about, subscribe to our WhatsApp services.
 Just go to TheQuint.com/WhatsApp and hit the Subscribe button.)